Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/connect.md

 <img width="695" height="926" alt="image" src="https://github.com/user-attachments/assets/4f8d674d-c95c-4ac8-9df4-894bcb8c6a79" />

 Now you will add some thin cable ties to two holes in the glare blocker.

+{: .note }
+> The red thing on the camera has really small holes, so you want to use really skinny zip ties for this!

 <img width="695" height="926" alt="image" src="https://github.com/user-attachments/assets/a6fff474-b47d-4aa7-a324-2a9a9326e84a" />

 Make them go through the mainboard, out the back, and back to the front of the mainboard.